 This course is a general survey of the discipline of sociology.
 The course explores the reciprocal relationship between individuals and social institutions.
 Specifically it examines how social forces both shape and are shaped by beliefs and behaviors regarding ourselves and others.

 SOC 103.
-Human Behavior at Work and in Business.
+Work and Society.
 3 Credit Hours.